Organic Sweet Peas: Seed to Bloom Growing Guide

 Plant Spacing

-We plant two rows, one on either side of the trellis, at 15cm spacing.
+For seed production, we plant two rows, one on either side of the trellis, at 15cm spacing.
+This spacing ensures our seeds have plenty of airflow and dry naturally on the plant.

 Continue to tie or clip plants to the support as they grow.
 Securing stems encourages: